CharlieCamp98/ionic-3-tutorial/README.md

 Once this command is finished running, you can then cd into **/platforms/ios** and open the **appName.xcodeproj** file.
 Sign into your Apple Developer account and select a development team.

 ![alt text](img/xcode.png)

+### Testing on Android

+Coming soon!
+In the meantime, check out [the documentation](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html) to learn more.